Best TV series to watch on Netflix right now (August 2020) - TheNewsTrace

 The Staircase

-The unique true crime documentary, the outstanding story of the trial of Michael Peterson is the results of film-maker Jean-Xavier de Lestrade’s imaginative and prescient for a brand new model of crime reporting.
-Initially airing in 2004, Netflix acquired the rights and launched the series in 2018 with three new episodes that delved again into the troubling case and inside a couple of days it turned one of the vital talked-about reveals of the yr.
+The unique true crime documentary, the outstanding story of the trial of Michael Peterson is the results of film-maker Jean-Xavier de Lestrade’s imaginative and prescient for a brand new fashion of crime reporting.
+Initially airing in 2004, Netflix acquired the rights and launched the series in 2018 with three new episodes that delved again into the troubling case and inside a number of days it grew to become probably the most talked-about exhibits of the yr.

 Unmissable tv for anybody within the true crime style.